Calibration and Equipment Repair

 When OSHA compliance and properly designed engineering controls are critical, an air sampler that provides constant flow or pressure is essential.
 Airborne monitoring methods are currently used around the world to establish the benchmark hazard from which risk to the worker can be predicted.

-Sampling methods should be validated before use to ensure they give results with accuracy appropriate to the measurement task.
+Air Sampling Pump Calibration methods should be validated before use to ensure they give results with accuracy appropriate to the measurement task.
 NIOSH and OSHA both have validated air sampling and analytical methods.
 NIOSH Sampling and Analytical guide is an excellent source for this information.

 Personal air samplers control the flow of air to ensure a known volume of air is sampled.
 Dust monitoring is accomplished using pre-weighed filters whereas vapor monitoring is done using media.
 The flow rate must be accurate so that the calculated concentrations are accurate.
 The pump maintains the airflow at the correct flow rate.